 The widely acclaimed IUAV is part of an international network of prestigious universities, serving as a platform for the launch of interesting careers.

-The ReADs Master’s program forsees courses and lessons held by some of the best professionals at international level, among the most successful figures in the sectors of Retail, Architecture and Design.
+ReADs forsees courses and lessons held by some of the best professionals at international level, among the most successful figures in the sectors of Retail, Architecture and Design.

 To this are added numerous testimonies of Artists, Architects, professionals and companies on specific Retail issues.

-Among the professionals, the contributions of Design Thinkers, Artists, Architects, Photographers and Graphic Designers are particularly important in the Master.
+Among the professionals, the contributions of Design Thinkers, Artists, Architects, Photographers and Graphic Designers are particularly important in the Programme.

 The photographs on this page are courtesy of Marco Zanta © and Giacomo Zonta ©.